hashicorp/terraform-aws-consul/examples/example-with-encryption/README.md

 # Consul cluster with encryption example

-This folder contains an example of a Packer manifest that creates an AMI with the required certs for TLS validation, as well as installing an updated version of the `run-consul` script that accepts parameters for enabling RPC and/or gossip encryption.
+This folder contains a set of Terraform manifest for deploying a Consul cluster in AWS, including a Packer manifest that creates an AMI a set of insecured certs for TLS validation, as well as installing an updated version of the `run-consul` script that accepts parameters for enabling RPC and gossip encryption.

 The resulting AMI id can then be passed as a parameter to `variables.tf`.
 The `enable_gossip_encryption` and `enable_rpc_encryption` variables are set to `true` by default in this example, but they don't have to be in your implementation.
 In this example they're passed as parameters to the `user_data` template to generate the flags passed to `run-consul` but you can use a different strategy.